FEDarling/weekly-tracker/weeklys/react_status/299/README.md

 *   A developer makes the argument that [Remix isn't really a _React_ framework](https://react.statuscode.com/link/126801/web) but more a full-stack Web framework generally.

-Jobs

-[Senior Software Engineer at This Dot Labs (Remote, Worldwide)](https://react.statuscode.com/link/126802/web) — Great benefits working in modern tech stacks and amazing clients such as Google, Meta, Twilio, Cloudinary, Roblox, and more.
-This Dot Labs

-[Find React Jobs with Hired](https://react.statuscode.com/link/126803/web) — Create a profile on Hired to connect with hiring managers at growing startups and Fortune 500 companies.
-It's free for job-seekers.
-Hired

 [How to Create a Tic-Tac-Toe Board with React](https://react.statuscode.com/link/126804/web "blog.avenuecode.com") — What better way to get some experience with React: this article takes you through the entire lifecycle of activities for the classic zero-sum game of perfect information.

 Diego Zanivan